OleksandrDomanskyi/serverless-academy/02_cli_primitive_db/README.md

 ## Task requirements

+So, in this task you need to create an application, once launched, should turn a boring console into an interactive tool that can be used to create multiple users, put their information, and then search for users in an already populated database.

+This time you’re allowed to use an external NPM library named inquirer that is a set of useful functions for creating fancy CLI apps.

 ### The Algorithm

 After launching the program, a message is displayed asking for a name, meaning we enter the user creation mode: